OgeonX/OpenAIFineTune/README.md

 Install the required dependencies by running pip install -r requirements.txt.
 Set the OPENAI_API_KEY environment variable to your OpenAI API key.
 You can obtain an API key by signing up for an OpenAI account.
+For the .env file, you need to create a new file named .env in the same directory as the prepare_and_finetune.py script.
+In this file, add the following line:

+makefile
+Copy code
+OPENAI_API_KEY=your_api_key_here
+Replace your_api_key_here with your actual OpenAI API key.
+The Python script will use the python-dotenv package to load the API key from the .env file.

+Make sure not to share your .env file or commit it to a public repository, as it contains sensitive information.
+To avoid accidentally sharing the .env file, consider adding it to your .gitignore file if you are using Git for version control.

 Place your Python source code files in the same directory as the script or in its subfolders.
 Run the prepare_and_finetune.py script using python prepare_and_finetune.py.
 The script will process your source code files, create a dataset, upload it to OpenAI, and initiate fine-tuning.
 Once the fine-tuning is completed, you can use the fine-tuned model with your organization's codebase using the OpenAI API.